In-patient luxury rehab center in Thailand

 What is substance-induced psychotic disorder?

 The condition is included in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) in the chapter called Schizophrenia and Other Psychotic Disorders.
-As DSM-5 reports, between 7% and 25% of people receiving treatment for the first psychotic episode have a substance-induced psychotic disorder.

 Information about the history of substance-induced psychotic disorder is scarce.
 What we do know is that the concept of psychosis stems from 1845 when the term was coined.
-But even before that, since ancient times, physicians were interested in unique cases where people’s perception of reality was flawed or false.
-Initially, the term psychosis was used as a synonym for mental illness until 1859 when German psychiatrist Carl Friedrich Flemming utilized the term to refer to mental disorders with identifiable organic findings and disorders of the soul which were believed to have an organic cause.
+However, even before that, since ancient times, physicians were interested in unique cases where people’s perception of reality was flawed or false.

 Several years later, in 1877, Flemming doubled down on his accentuation of psychotic pathology with organic roots.
 In the first half of the 20th century, psychiatrists and physicians gained more understanding of psychosis and discovered that psychotic symptoms aren’t products of a particular physical illness, rather a wide range of physical diseases that lead to psychic syndrome.